 Working with the code

-To check out the code from Sourceforge using Subversion, execute the following command:
+To check out the calculator engine’s code from Sourceforge using Subversion, execute the following command:

 - svn co https://gdrs.svn.sourceforge.net/svnroot/gdrs/gdrsclib gdrs

 The code is developed in NetBeans and can be loaded directly into NetBeans by pointing to the URL above.
 However, running the code requires a copy of the underlying SQLite3 database.
-Please contact us if you need a copy of the database.
+The database is available in the Harvard University Dataverse.

 The Web API